Nyumat/Pathfinding-Algorithm-Tool/README.md

-# My Approach at the Cliche Algorithm Visualization Tool
+# My Approach towards the Cliche Algorithm Visualization Tool *Everyone* seems to be doing as a side-project nowadays.

 This is the approach I took towards building an A* Visualization Script.

- >Written in Python and Pygame.
+ *Written in Python and Pygame.

-The popular path search algorithm is implemented quite efficiently especially considering I self taught the algo through internet blogs.
+This specific version of the popular path search algorithm is implemented quite efficiently especially considering I self taught the algo through internet blogs.

-It runs at the Debugging of the script, so feel free to try it out.
+The code runs at the Debugging of the script, so feel free to try it out yourself. :p